turzo-ahsan-sami/wonder-reader/README.md

 npm install
 npm start
 ```

+Mary Marvel 001 is included under `example/` for testing purposes.
+The comic is listed on various Public Domain comic sites.

 TODO:
 * On load, the app opens up into the __library__, which functions as the main window for the entire app.
 If lib is closed, entire app closes.